Have questions? We have answers!

 Do I have to apply for aid every year?

 Yes, to determine your need-based awards (federal, state, institutional) at SU we require an updated FAFSA each academic year.
 Academic merit-based awards are guaranteed for 8 semesters if the student remains in good standing academically.

 Do I qualify as an independent student?

-The Higher Education Amendment of 1992 currently defines an independent student as a person who meets at least one of the following criteria:
+The Higher Education Amendment of 1965, as amended currently defines an independent student as a person who meets at least one of the following criteria:

 - is 24 years of age or older

 - is an orphan or a ward of the court